Skip to Content

 Cereal for a Snack

-What to look for: It’s difficult to find them without palm oil because they are typically fortified with Vitamin A Palmitate.
+What to look for: It’s difficult to find cereal without palm oil because they are typically fortified with Vitamin A Palmitate. (“Palm” words contain, or are made with, palm oil.)
+If a cereal has a Vitamin A content of 10% or greater, you can check the ingredients and will likely see Vitamin A Palmitate was added.

 Chips without Palm Oil

-See below for information on potato chips without palm oil.
+See below for more information on potato chips without palm oil.

 Cookies